LuisR-jpg/MUFRAMEX/MachineLearning.md

 2. Robustness and adversaries

     It's just matter of details to mess with our models.
 So we need a robust system.

 3. Biases and fairness

     If your dataset doesn't represent the population, wrong decisions can be made.

 4. Explainability and interpretability.

+    Using perturbation methods can tell the importance or not importance of a method.